Honey Lemon Apple Pie

 Bake for 1 hour and 15 minutes, or until golden brown.

-I cook the filling in this recipe so the lemon juice can evaporate, but the flavor will remain.
+I cook the filling in this apple pie recipe because there is lemon juice.
+That way it can evaporate, but the flavor will remain.
 When baking fruit pies, you don't want the filling to be too runny as it will run and leak out of the pie.
 So cooking it down can help that and this is what I'm doing in this recipe.

 Can I use egg wash on top?